-- Comply with Equality Act 2010 and any future equalities legalisation. - Adopt a proactive approach that includes a generic and innovative approach - Ensure elected members, employees, union representatives, volunteers, contractors, suppliers (and others as relevant) are made fully aware of the council's commitment to inclusion and diversity and how that affects their work; - Monitor our policy, objectives, strategy and training regularly to ensure activity continues to be relevant to organisational need - Provide training / development and updates as appropriate; - Have a designated Inclusion & Diversity lead at senior management level who will work with elected members and council officers to drive the inclusion, diversity and community cohesion agenda
+- Comply with Equality Act 2010 and any future equalities legalisation. - Adopt a proactive approach that includes a generic and innovative approach - Ensure elected members, employees, union representatives, volunteers, contractors, suppliers (and others as relevant) are made fully aware of the council's commitment to inclusion and diversity and how that affects their work. - Monitor our policy objectives, strategy and training regularly to ensure activity continues to be relevant to organisational need - Provide training / development and updates as appropriate. - Have a designated Inclusion & Diversity lead at senior management level who will work with elected members and council officers to drive the inclusion, diversity and community cohesion agenda - Expect all employees to be responsible for their personal conduct and acceptable standards, mainstreaming diversity, inclusion & cohesion in their duties, participating in events and activities and improving equalities performance in their areas/functions.

-- Expect all employees to be responsible for their personal conduct and acceptable standards, mainstreaming diversity, inclusion & cohesion in their duties, participating in events and activities and improving equalities performance in their areas/functions. - Ensure that services assess the impact of their policies, strategies, projects, etc. on equality and human rights via Service Impact Assessments (SIAs) - Create opportunities for communities to get involved in service planning and design - Work with our partners to promote inclusion, diversity and community cohesion
+- Ensure that services assess the impact of their policies, strategies, projects, etc. on equality and human rights via Service Impact Assessments (SIAs) - Create opportunities for communities to get involved in service planning and design - Work with our partners to promote inclusion, diversity and community cohesion

-9. Monitoring and measuring success
+10. Monitoring and measuring success

-This policy will be implemented through an Inclusion & Diversity Strategy (2020 - 2024) which will be monitored year on year.
-The strategy will be a live document which will take into account any national or local emerging issues.
-The strategy will be monitored through the Council's performance management framework and will be reported to the Inclusion & Diversity Operational Group.
+This policy will be implemented and monitored annually through an Inclusion & Diversity Strategy (2021 - 2024).
+Other delivery platforms will include additional strategies such as the Connecting Communities Strategy, Digital Inclusion Strategy, Consultation and Engagement Strategy, Workforce Strategy among others.
+The strategy will be a live document, which will take into account any national or local emerging issues.

+The strategy will be monitored through the Council's performance management framework and will be reported to the Inclusion & Diversity Operational Group and the Community Diversity Council.

-10. Council's Promises
+11. Council's Ambitions